 History of Assert

-Assert was founded by a group of three mothers whose children had Asperger Syndrome and found support through one another.
+Assert was founded by a group of three mothers whose adult children had Asperger Syndrome and found support through one another.

 Raising awareness of the condition and ensuring that people have a voice

 We also aim to raise awareness of the condition, challenge negative stereotypes and highlight the many positive aspects of autism such as fairness, logic and attention to detail.

 We support people to ensure that their voices are heard and promote the need for service provision through our work, locally, regionally and nationally.
 We work to raise awareness of the condition at every level from small organisations, employers, and colleges to local and national Government policy.